 Holding contests for local brands

 If you already have a sizable following, a good way to harness that and make money with Twitter is by becoming a contest master for local brands.
 Many of these brands are often looking for increased publicity to boost promotions.
+You earn based on the number of followers you get to join the contest.

 The first step is you and the brand need to agree on a clear goal for the contest.
-Do you want to generate direct sales from it, or do you simply want to collect signups for its email list?
+Do you want to generate direct sales from it, or do you simply want to collect signups for its email lists?
 These goals will help you decide on the kind of contest you want to do:

 - Sweepstakes: These are great for driving traffic to a specific landing page on your affiliate’s website.